Dinka Džubur

+Dinka Džubur ([dinka dʒǔbur]) is an Australian actress, model and filmmaker.

 Early life and education

-Born in Slavonski Brod, Croatia (then Yugoslavia), the daughter of Bosniak father Ramiz, an innovator in the technical engineering field and Croatian mother Katarina, a businesswoman.
+Born in Slavonski Brod, Croatia (then Yugoslavia), the daughter of Bosniak father Ramiz, a worker in the technical engineering field and Croatian mother Katarina, a businesswoman.
 Dinka was a professional gymnast growing up.

 After the outbreak of the Yugoslav Wars during Dinka's childhood, Dinka moved frequently, with stints living in different parts of Croatia and Germany.
-She changed 10 schools before finally settling in Australia.
+She changed a number of countries and schools before settling in Australia.
 Dinka referred to this period stating that her "sports mindset helped her overcome the difficulties of a fast-changing reality and a childhood affected by war".
 She attended Keebra Park State High School on the Gold Coast in Queensland.
-Dinka obtained a scholarship to study Journalism at the University of Queensland before being accepted into Queensland University of Technology Acting Department in Brisbane where she graduated with a Fine Arts in Acting degree.
+Dinka completed a Bachelor of Journalism at the University of Queensland after which she was accepted into Queensland University of Technology Acting Department in Brisbane where she graduated with a Bachelor of Fine Arts in Acting degree.
 Dinka is bilingual and speaks fluent Croatian, German and has an ear for accents.